sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ... comparison Benchmark graphics...

-### Performance Relative to Parameters ( possible use additional tests to show parameter impact using MNIST data beause they run fast) We can use the example MNIST notebook
+### Performance Relative to Parameters ( possible use additional tests to show parameter impact using MNIST data beause they run fast) We can use the example MNIST notebook code that uses the same Naive, Rehearsal and EWC strategies).

 ## Project Structure